Ananyeah/DataScience-Setting-up-your-playground/README.md

 ## Security Groups
  Security groups are used to configure the ports that need to be opened in order to talk to the different apps installed on AWS EC2.

-Once all these details are given, we can launch this instance, at which point we confirmthe name of the key pair we created to let us connect from the local.
+Once all these details are given, we can launch this instance, at which point we confirm the name of the key pair we created to let us connect from the local.

 This would give us a public IP address and a private address.

 ## Testing the SSH connection:
-Once the EC2 is setup and we are ready to connect to AWS from out local, we would get back on our bash terminal, and use the following command:
+Once the EC2 is setup and we are ready to connect to AWS from our local, we would get back on our bash terminal, and use the following command:
 ```
 ssh username@ip
 ```
   - username from the AMI, public IP from EC2

-In case of two public keys, to use specific key.
+In case of two public keys, to use specific key:
 ```
 ssh username@ip -i ~/.ssh/newpath
 ```
 ## Docker
 One of the problems in installing Jupyter R is the installation process, and how each package that needs to be installed has many dependencies that work differently on different systems.
-This means running a lot of commands, waiting for installation, updates etc. It is time consuming, requires debugging configuration files, and is not a standard repepatable process.
+This means running a lot of commands, waiting for installation, updates etc. It is time consuming, requires debugging configuration files, and is not a standard repeatable process.

 Which is why we don't install Jupyter right on our laptop, or on Ubuntu(AWS), for that matter.
 Docker helps with this installation process, by making it standard , repeatable and quick.